 There are several types of stationery paper that you can choose depending on your wedding theme, budget and personal preferences:

 - Cotton paper: As its name suggests, this paper is made from cotton.
-Cotton paper feels lovely in the hands, it’s strong and durable, it takes ink well – and it will make any invitation design look great.
+Cotton paper feels lovely in the hands, it’s strong and durable, it takes ink well.
 It’s a very popular choice among brides who want a clean and classic look for their invitations.
-100% cotton paper can be a little pricey and its absorbent surface can suck up more printer ink.
-But, you can choose a cotton blend rather than 100% cotton paper – this will lower the cost of your paper and your invitations will still look great!
+Cotton paper can be a little pricey, but you can choose a cotton blend rather than 100% cotton paper.
+This will lower the cost of your paper and your invitations will still look great!

 - Vellum: Vellum is a thin, sheer, translucent paper.
 This paper will add a soft, ‘frosted’ touch – it can be used in many ways to decorate and enhance wedding invitations.
 This paper is typically layered on top of wedding invitations, but some couples choose to print directly onto the vellum itself.